dgroomes/jackson-playground/README.md

 ## Description

-This project uses Java 14 and the new `Records` language feature <https://openjdk.java.net/jeps/359>.
+This project explores the Jackson library and predominantly focuses on the new `Records` language feature <https://openjdk.java.net/jeps/359>.
 Jackson is often a core component of a Java application for serializing/deserializing to and from JSON.
 Does it work with Java Records?
 (Answer: yes!).

 ## Instructions

-1. Use Java 14
+1. Use Java 15
 1. Build and test with `./gradlew build`
 1. (Optional) If the tests had previously run and passed and no source code has changed then Gradle might choose to skip your tests when you would otherwise prefer to actually have your tests execute.
 Force Gradle to run the tests by